Virginia Benton uses her Ubco to get away from it all. Learn more about Virginia and her slice of paradise in this recreation case study.

 “As you get older, you can lose a bit of confidence – but for me, it has pushed a couple of age boundaries, and even though I have never ridden motorbikes, I feel right at home on my Ubco.”

 “When I first saw the Ubco at the Fieldays, I was interested as it was so environmentally friendly.
 I had thought about getting a farm bike in the past, but being over 60, I’d decided that for me to start riding a farm bike wasn’t worth the risk.
 Especially if I fell off, and I couldn’t pick myself or the bike up to check the damage.
 Ubco demonstrated the lightness of their bike to me, and how I could easily pick it up.
-That’s when I realised I could use this bike in the future, when I’m less physically able.”
+That’s when I realized I could use this bike in the future, when I’m less physically able.”

 Virginia’s vision is to bring more native bird life into the area, and to continue enjoying the place with a cuppa or a glass of wine, a bite to eat, and some relaxing sounds.
 And she’s pleased to report that the bike has a very bright headlight, for when she can’t bring herself to leaving her little slice of paradise until the sun has gone down.